Skip to main content

 Protocols for Restoring Female Fertility

-Female is centered on correcting disruptions in the menstrual cycle, with the primary goal being to induce monofollicular (single follicle) ovulation.
+Female fertility restoration is centered on correcting disruptions in the menstrual cycle, with the primary goal being to induce monofollicular (single follicle) ovulation.
 Anovulation, or the failure to ovulate, is a common cause of infertility, often associated with conditions like Polycystic Ovary Syndrome (PCOS).
 The protocols are designed to stimulate the ovaries in a controlled manner to produce and release a mature egg.

 The first line of treatment often involves oral medications: